We can sync service calls (Tickets) from CW Manage to eAutomate. Both chargeable and non-chargeable, with or without materials.

 The service call sync will take tickets from ConnectWise in a set status and insert them into eAutomate.
 We assume that you want to have technician costs associated with the contract in eAutomate, so we highly recommend that you have the ID964 agreement sync running.
 (You can run the service call sync independent of the agreement sync if needed, attaching calls to contracts will work much smoother with it running.)

 All group billing of chargeable tickets/calls must be done in eAutomate, not ConnectWise.
 CW Manage and eAutomate can calculate chargeable service calls and calls for block of hours contracts very differently.
 We are pushing in the call header information (contract, contact, call type, description) and the time entries from the ticket in ConnectWise.
-You do have the option to have the imported calls bill based on the bill codes in EA (the default option) or have the billing amounts from ConnectWise override the bill codes in EA (Amount billed in CW = Amount billed in EA, regardless of bill code calculation, you must request this option be turned on.)
+You do have the option to have the imported calls bill based on the bill codes in EA (the default option) or have the billing amounts from ConnectWise override the bill codes in EA (Amount billed in CW = Amount billed in EA, regardless of bill code calculation, you must request this option be turned on and can ONLY invoice these calls with an eAgent task.)

 We recommend that these calls not be touched and that you create an eAgent task to invoice the zero dollar service calls.
 You can set the eAgent task to filter for these calls based on bill code or call type.
 Billable service calls should be reviewed to ensure that the billing amount is correct before processing.